SG-1000: Technical specifications

-The SG-1000 is powered by an 8-bit Zilog Z80 central processing unit running at 3.58 MHz for the SG-1000 and SG-1000 II, and at 4 MHz for the SC-3000.
-Its video processor is a Texas Instruments TMS9918A, capable of displaying up to 16 colors, and its sound processor is a Texas Instruments SN76489.
-The system includes 8 kbit (1 KB) of RAM.
+The SG-1000 is powered by an 8-bit Zilog Z80A central processing unit rated for 4 MHz, but runs at 3.58 MHz.
+Its Video Display Processor (VDP) is a Texas Instruments TMS9918A, capable of displaying up to 15 colors, and its sound processor is a Texas Instruments SN76489AN.
+The system includes 8 kbit (1 KB) of main RAM, and 128 kbit (16 KB) of video RAM (VRAM).
 The controller is hardwired to the system in the original model, and detachable in the SG-1000 II.
 Video and audio output are supplied through an RF switch.
 Power is supplied through a 9 V DC connector connected to an AC adapter.

+The SC-3000 includes hardware nearly identical to the SG-1000, but includes a built-in rubber keyboard and 16 kbit (2 KB) of main RAM.
+The SC-3000H retains the same technical specifications as the SC-3000, but uses a plastic keyboard instead and includes some altered keycaps.
+BASIC cartridges containing up to 32 KB of additional RAM were available.

 Several peripherals exist for the SG-1000 series.
 Available at ¥13,800 at its time of release, the SK-1100 keyboard connects through the expansion slot and is compatible with all models.
 Multiple controllers were created, including the SJ-200 joystick attached to the SG-1000, and the SJ-150 joypad, made for use with the SG-1000 II.
 A racing wheel known as the SH-400 was made for use with games such as Monaco GP.
-The C-1000 Card Catcher, sold at ¥1,000, allowing players to play Sega My Card titles.
+The C-1000 Card Catcher, sold at ¥1,000, allows players to play Sega My Card titles.
 Additional accessories existed solely for use with the SC-3000, including the SR-1000 cassette deck, the SP-400 4-color plotter printer, and the SF-7000 expansion device which adds a floppy disk drive and additional memory.